 The following is a guest post by Eduardo Soares, a foreign law specialist from Brazil who covers Portuguese-speaking countries at the Law Library of Congress.
 Eduardo has previously published posts about the Brazilian law collection, capoeira and the law, a Law Library report on citizenship pathways and border protection, highlights of the Law Library’s collection of materials related to the development of the civil law system, and the new civil procedure code in Brazil.
+This blog post is part of our Frequently Asked Legal Questions series.

 Brazil has been in the spotlight for quite some time now in relation to corruption scandals involving political figures, state-owned companies, and large corporations.
 The situation presents an opportunity to explore the legal framework in Brazil for fighting corruption.
 This post (Part I) covers the most important laws in this area, starting with constitutional principles and subsequent laws issued to regulate such principles, followed by federal regulation such as the criminal law and the law on the role of the Public Prosecutor’s Office (Ministério Público).
 In Part II, which will be published tomorrow, I discuss the legal framework with a public prosecutor from Brazil who recently visited the Law Library.